fleetdm/fleet/proposals/Fleet-Installers.md

 It looks like we will be able to implement the first iteration of the Packager Service as a Go service running on a Linux server.
 The only limitation will be macOS stapling (see below).

+### Scale

+MVP of the service will support running one instance of the service.
+Probably ok as the majority of the load will be IO, network and disk.

+Nothing prevent us from horizontal scaling by sharding requests by `package_id` (or a `client_id`) in the future.

 ### State storing

 For the first iteration, we should pick one of the following simple options: